 - Information about the exclusion of any required application components

 In addition to the information listed above, applicants to the translation grant should also include information regarding:

 - Whether or not the book will be a dual-language publication

 - The second language for translation, if any

 - The significance of the original text and its translation into another language

 All letters should be written in English.
-Letters should be emailed to Sarah Zabrodski, CAA editorial manager.
+Letters should be emailed to Betty Leigh Hutcheson, CAA director of publications.

 Eligibility is limited to book-length scholarly manuscripts in the history of American art, visual studies, and related subjects that are under contract with a nonprofit or commercial publisher.
 In particular circumstances involving non-US publishers, projects being considered for publication may also apply.
 Self-published manuscripts are not eligible for this grant.

 Manuscripts must adhere to the subject matter of the award for which they are applying (see Application Process, Schedule, and Checklist).
 Applications must be submitted by the publisher for the US and non-US book grants; publishers and authors/translators can apply for the translation grant.
 Exhibition and collection catalogues, books on architecture (including urban design and landscape design), popular film or mainstream cinema, and catalogues raisonné are not eligible for an award.

 Scholarly books in print or digital formats from commercial and nonprofit presses are eligible for an award.
 A press can submit the same manuscript for other awards that CAA administers, but a book that wins one CAA publishing grant may not receive a second grant.
 A project that has been rejected for a grant may not be resubmitted to the same grant.
 Publishers are encouraged to submit no more than two books for consideration in any one grant period.